plumvillage/oracles/verses.rst

 .. [#] Sonnet 16.
 .. [#] A Midsummer Night's Dream 2.1: Fairy.
 He describes the spots on cowslips.
 .. [#] Love's Labour Lost: 4.3.
 Prometheus stole fire back from Zeus and gave it to mortals.
 .. [#] King Lear 5.2: Edgar.
 He speaks these lines to Gloucester after learning that Cordelia has lost the battle in order to rouse him.
+No coming, no going.
+Present moment.
-.. [#] Hamlet 3.1: Hamlet.
-Tortured by the perceived collusion of his mother with Claudius, he rejects Ophelia.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
+Seeing his destructive emotions and afraid for Ophelia's wellbeing, he pushes her away.
 .. [#] The Tempest 4.1: Iris.
-Spirits celebrate Ferdinand's the winning of Miranda's hand.
+Spirits celebrate Ferdinand's winning of Miranda's hand.
 .. [#] Twelfth Night 2.4: Viola.
 She describes Olivia's response to Duke Orsino's entreaties.
 .. [#] King Lear 4.6: King Lear.
 To the blinded Gloucester.
 .. [#] King Lear 4.6: Edgar.
+To Gloucester.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
-.. [#] Hamlet 5.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 5.2: Hamlet.
 .. [#] The Tempest 5.1: Miranda.
 On seeing her betrothed Ferdinand's father Alonso and his retinue.
 .. [#] The Tempest 5.1: Ariel.
 On learning he will soon be freed from his service to Prospero.
 .. [#] The Tempest 4.1: Prospero.
 Explaining his magic arts to Ferdinand.
 .. [#] Sonnet 150.
 "To" changed to "do."
+Stop seeing the truth.
 .. [#] King Lear 3.2: King Lear.
 He realizes the value of a bit of hay in a hovel as refuge against a storm.
 .. [#] The Tempest 4.1: Iris.
 .. [#] The Tempest 5.1: Ariel.
 .. [#] The Tempest 3.2: Caliban.
 .. [#] The Tempest 5.1: Ariel.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 .. [#] The Merchant of Venice 4.1: Portia.
 She speaks of the quality of mercy.
-.. [#] Hamlet 2.2: Hamlet.
-To Guildenstern, despite his lose of mirth.
+.. [#] Hamlet, Prince of Denmark 2.2: Hamlet.
+To Guildenstern, despite his loss of mirth.
 .. [#] The Tempest 1.2: Ferdinand.
 .. [#] Twelfth Night 1.1: Valentine.
 To Duke Orsino on Olivia's mourning of her brother's death.
 .. [#] Twelfth Night 3.4: Antonio.
 .. [#] The Tempest 2.2: Trinculo.
 Taking refuge from a storm, he shelters himself under Caliban's cover.
 .. [#] Romeo and Juliet 1.4: Mercutio.
 Speaking of dreams of desire.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 .. [#] Love's Labour Lost 4.3: Biron.
 .. [#] The Merchant of Venice 2.7: Morocco.
 .. [#] Twelfth Night 1.3: Sir Toby Belch.